-In this post, we report on a full day we spent at Hollywood Studios on Saturday, October 13, 2018.
+In this post, we report on a full day we spent at Hollywood Studios.
 The main purpose of this post is to give people who are planning visits an example of a one-day itinerary at Hollywood Studios.

 We give times for pretty much everything we do, from getting in line to modifying a FastPass+, to give you the most detailed view possible of how you could spend a day at Hollywood Studios.
 At the very bottom of the post, we give our final itinerary in abbreviated form.

 This was a beautiful Saturday, with clear skies and temperatures between 70 and 90 degrees.
 Crowd Levels were a 6/10 on the Touring Plans rating.
 If you’d like to see how we handled a morning with 10/10 crowds, we recommend our post on park hopping between Hollywood Studios and Animal Kingdom.

 We made three FastPass+ reservations the night before, only one of which we wound up using.
 We grabbed Alien Swirling Saucers for 12:30PM, Star Tours for 2:45PM, and Tower of Terror for 7PM (we didn’t plan on keeping the latter two).
 We highly recommend snagging any one of the three Toy Story Land rides in advance, but you can easily ride them even if you don’t.

 Getting Alien Swirling Saucers for a Saturday on a Friday night wasn’t too tough.
 I grabbed something like a 2PM within a few minutes of searching and then modified it up to a 12:30PM pretty easily.
 Toy Story Mania was also readily available, but I wasn’t able to get a Slinky Dog Dash FastPass+ in the few minutes I tried.